Members

 Undergraduate Trainee

 Victoria moved from Long Island, New York to Houston to pursue her degree in Bioengineering at Rice University.
-At the Do Monte Lab, her research project aims to determine how prelimbic neuronal activity tracks the changing predictive value of reward-related cues during extinction learning.
+In the Do Monte Lab, her research project aims to determine how prelimbic neuronal activity tracks the changing predictive value of reward-related cues during extinction learning.
 In her free time, Victoria enjoys watching hockey, reading, and playing tennis.

 Undergraduate Trainee